Flight length: Aircraft-based definitions

-Superlative flights
+Shortest and longest commercial flights

-Shortest Commercial Flight
+Shortest

 The Westray to Papa Westray flight in Orkney, operated by Loganair, is the shortest commercial flight in the world, covering 2.8 km (1.7 mi) in two minutes scheduled flight time including taxiing.

-Longest Commercial Flight
+Longest

 The world's longest ever commercial flight was Air Tahiti Nui Flight TN64 in early 2020.
 Due to the COVID-19 pandemic and the impossibility of transit in the United States through Los Angeles International Airport, Air Tahiti Nui scheduled and operated in March and April 2020 Flight TN64 as a non-stop flight between Papeete and Paris-Charles de Gaulle, using a Boeing 787-9 and covering 15,715 km (9,765 mi; 8,485 nmi). in 16 hours and 20 minutes.
 As of 2023, it continues to hold the record for the longest ever scheduled commercial nonstop flight (by great circle distance) as well as the world's longest domestic flight.

 As of 9 November 2020, Singapore Airlines Flights 23 and 24 are the world's longest active commercial flight between Singapore and New York–JFK, covering 15349 km in around 18 hours and 40 minutes, operated by an Airbus A350-900ULR.